xiaoyureed/xiaoyureed.github.io/docs/docker-note-virtual-dev-env.md

 `docker run -d --name Postgres -p 5432:5432 [-e POSTGRES_USER=dev] -e POSTGRES_PASSWORD=dev123 postgres:alpine`

-> If the db use is not been specified, the password will be setup on "postgres" (the db user which has a root access)
+> If the db use is not been specified, the password will be setup on the head of "postgres" (the db user which has a root access)

 or